ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

 ---

 The following week will be explosive.
-In the Winners Bracket Semifinals, #1 seed Poland looks to continue a dominant run against plucky #4 Canada, while a surging #3 Australia seeks their first-ever win over #2 United States.
-Meanwhile in the Losers' Bracket, Chile, New Zealand, and Norway, aim to upset historical late-stage lineups, while teams such as Germany and South Korea try to add to their illustrious lists of World Cup top 6 placements.
+In the winners' bracket Semifinals, #1 seed Poland looks to continue a dominant run against plucky #4 Canada, while a surging #3 Australia seeks their first-ever win over #2 United States.
+Meanwhile in the losers' bracket, Chile, New Zealand, and Norway, aim to upset historical late-stage lineups, while teams such as Germany and South Korea try to add to their illustrious lists of World Cup top 6 placements.

 We're coming down to the business end of this year's OWC, so [get your pick'ems set](https://pickem.hwc.hr/tournaments/186), [mark your calendars](/wiki/Tournaments/OWC/2025) with the schedules, and [follow all the action live](https://twitch.tv/osulive) as the osu!
 World Cup 2025 Semifinals week gets underway!